 [Publish] How images are chosen for suggested media

-When scheduling posts to your social accounts, you'll see various options depending on which social network you're sharing to, which you can read about here.
+When scheduling posts to your social accounts, you'll see various options depending on which social network you're sharing to.
 In all cases, you will have the option to choose an image from the suggested media that Buffer Publish has scraped from the link that you're sharing.

 The way we know if an image on the page is appropriate to use, if it is has a width or height attribute.
 If this is present, we will fetch the image and make sure it's both big enough and square enough.
 These images will then be presented within the suggested media.
 Image definition should look something like this: